 The 10 Best Youth Catcher Sets

-This wiki has been updated 35 times since it was first published in July of 2015.
+This wiki has been updated 36 times since it was first published in July of 2015.
 Before sending your kids out to face a pitch, make sure they have the right protective gear to prevent injuries when they're behind the plate.
 These youth catcher sets typically include a helmet, a chest protector and leg guards, and some also come with additional items like throat guards and travel bags.
 They are available in a range of colors and styles to suit children of various ages.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes